-Is it the way your significant other touches you?
+Is it the way your significant other touches you that creates sexual attraction?
 Or maybe it’s the color of their hair?
 Whatever it may be that draws you to someone, there are many factors that play a role in sexual attraction.
 Some of these variables you may have considered before while others play a silent role!

 Variable number 1: Affect/Mood.
 We tend to like people who make us feel good about ourselves.
 With that in mind, those who generally make you feel happy might seem attractive to you because of the way they positively make you feel.
 And those who have a negative effect on your mood you may tend to find not as attractive.
 A recent study showed that males viewed women who portrayed the emotional expression of happiness on their face as sexually attractive.
 Our moods can make all the difference.
 By being in a positive mood you may view someone you’re just meeting for the first time as attractive.
 But beware; don’t let your positive mood cloud your judgment!
 Sometimes the person you’re finding attractive may have nothing to do with the state of your current mood, but either way, we are more likely to like someone while in a positive state.

 Variable number 2: Propinquity.
 Ever wondered why you develop an attraction to people who are in close geographic proximity to you?
 Bonny Albo, a dating expert, defined the term Law of Attraction as “to be in close physical proximity to one another.”
 When you become familiar with the same face over and over again there’s a greater likelihood of having the opportunity to interact with that person more frequently in which attraction is bound to develop.